 We will let you know if any checks are required as part of your order and will take care of any arrangements that need to be made.
 Once these checks have been completed, we will get in touch to confirm your installation date.
 If there is likely to be any delays, we will keep you informed and aim to get you set up as quickly as we can.

 What is involved?

 Every installation is different depending on the complexity of work to be conducted.
-However, your engineer will talk to you about any work that is required before it is carried out.
-If your property requires additional work, a surveyor will visit your property and agree the best route.
-This may be overhead from a nearby telegraph pole or underground in an existing duct.
+However, your installation engineer will talk to you about any work that is required before it is carried out.
+If your property requires additional work, a surveyor may visit your property and determine the best route.
+This may be overhead from a nearby telegraph pole or underground in an existing viable duct.

 On the day of your installation

 - An engineer will visit your property within the confirmed time slot we have given you to install the new line.
 Someone over the age of 18 (who can agree route and completion of install) will need to be home for the appointment slot as well as few hours after in case your engineer arrives towards the end of the slot.